 What is CAAP?

 CAAP provides an opportunity for learning and personal growth through discussion and group interaction.
 Any student who is interested in examining their alcohol use is welcome to attend, but some students are mandated to take the class as a result of past behaviors.
-For the 2020-21 academic year, CAAP courses are being held via Zoom.
+For Fall 2021, CAAP courses are being held via Zoom.

 What does it do?